DirkHoffmann/Win32-OpenSSH-Wiki/Setting-up-a-Git-server-on-Windows-using-Git-for-Windows-and-Win32_OpenSSH.md

      `ssh-add.exe c:\test\myprivatekey`
 1. To check out a repository, go to where you want to put your local repo,

 **Note that `git clone user@domain@servermachine:C:/test/myrepo.git` does not work due to [known issue](https://github.com/PowerShell/Win32-OpenSSH/issues/895).
-Work around it to set powershell as defaultShell in registry.
+Work around it to set powershell as [default Shell](https://github.com/PowerShell/Win32-OpenSSH/wiki/DefaultShell) in registry.
 Or
 by following steps when cmd is default shell: